-This firearm carries a one-year limited warranty to the original purchaser for defects in materials or workmanship.
-If the original purchaser registers his firearm with TRI, he automatically receives an additional two years of warranty coverage for a total of five years.
-For more detailed information, please visit www.trimports. com/support.
+Firearms distributed by TRI carry a Two-Year Limited Warranty to the original purchaser for defects in materials or workmanship.
+If the original purchaser registers his firearm with TRI, he automatically receives an additional three years of warranty coverage for a total of five years.
+For more detailed information, please visit www.trimports.com/support.
 If you do not have access to the internet, call and we will assist you in registering your gun.